NJACKWinterOfCode/Get-Started-NWoC20/README.md

 git commit -m "[commit message here]"
 ```

 Write any message in place of the commit message.
 If the command runs successfully, you should have committed your changes.
+[Write a good commit message](https://chris.beams.io/posts/git-commit/), if possible.

 ## Pushing changes and submitting a Pull Request